Driving License

 Distracted driving laws

-Drivers in the Netherlands are not allowed to hold a phone, navigation system, tablet, or music player while driving.
+Drivers in the Netherlands cannot hold a phone, navigation system, tablet, or music player while driving.
 You can only use these devices with a hands-free setup or if your vehicle is parked or stationary.
 You can be fined €250 if you are caught using one of these handheld devices while driving.

 Driving without a license